The AWS SDK for JavaScript V3 API Reference Guide describes in detail all the API operations for the AWS SDK for JavaScript version 3 (V3).

 to configure the SDK as previously shown, including installing the required clients

 and packages.
-This includes the @aws-sdk/lib-dynamodb
+This includes @aws-sdk/lib-dynamodb

 , a library package that provides document client functionality to